A person should stomp, yell and give mean looks to a person when using Kelso's Choices?

 False - BIG problems are scary, dangerous, or involve someone who could get hurt.

-Someone is tripping and pushing while playing a game outside.
+A person is tripping and pushing you down while playing a game outside.

 a) BIG problem